JuliaConcurrent/Reagents.jl/README.md

 Reagents.jl is a foundation of [Julio.jl](https://github.com/tkf/Julio.jl), an implementation of [structured concurrency](https://en.wikipedia.org/wiki/Structured_concurrency) for Julia.
-Reagents.jl extends the original description of reagents (Turon, 2012) by adding more primitives such as `WithNack` from [Concurrent ML](https://en.wikipedia.org/wiki/Concurrent_ML) (which is a natural extension due to the influence of Concurrent ML on reagents, as Turon (2012) noted).
+For supporting this, Reagents.jl extends the original description of reagents (Turon, 2012) by adding more primitives such as `WithNack` from [Concurrent ML](https://en.wikipedia.org/wiki/Concurrent_ML) (which is a natural extension due to the influence of Concurrent ML on reagents, as Turon (2012) noted).